Satwik290896/Emotional_AI_Chatbot/README.md

 hyp_search.csv - file with the details and results of the hyperparameter search conducted

-TrainDataTrim.csv - file with 200 sentences with emotion labels, trimmed to get RealTrainData.csv and RealTestData.csv
+TrainDataTrim.csv - file with our custom dataset of 200 sentences with emotion labels, trimmed to get RealTrainData.csv and RealTestData.csv

 ## Labelled Context Datasets - Training
 - Goto "LabelledContextTraining" folder.
 In this folder, the training happens on only the "Labelled Context Datasets"